mhowlett/Nhiredis/README.md

 ## Development Status

-Nhiredis is used by the website http://backrecord.com.
-The data schema associated with this website is large and complex enough that it pushes the boundaries of what is appropriate use of Redis.
-Nhiredis is given a workout every day. _I personally rely on Nhiredis_.
+Nhiredis is used by the website http://backrecord.com as well as a number of other projects - it is given a workout every day.

 Currently, Nhiredis provides a wrapper around the (blocking) redisCommand function only (async functionality is not yet implemented).
 Of course, RedisCommand can be used to access the full array of Redis functionality.

-The current version is 0.7.
+The current version is 0.8.1.

 ## Benchmarks